Some special solutions to the Hyperbolic NLS equation: Conclusions

 D.~\textsc{Dutykh} acknowledges the support from ERC under the research project ERC-2011-AdG 290562-MULTIWAVE.
-The authors would like to thank Angel \textsc{Duran}\footnote{University of Valladolid, Spain} for helpful discussions on the Petviashvili method and Pavel~\textsc{Holodoborodko} for providing us with the MC Toolbox for Matlab.
+The authors would like to thank Professor Angel~\textsc{Duran}\footnote{University of Valladolid, Spain} for helpful discussions on the \textsc{Petviashvili} method.
+We would like also to thank Pavel~\textsc{Holodoborodko}\footnote{LLC Advanpix, Japan} for providing us with the MCT Toolbox for \textsc{Matlab}.
+We thank Professor Alexei~\textsc{Cheviakov} (University of Saskatchewan, Canada) for his support in using the \textsc{GeM} package for \textsc{Maple}.
+Finally, we thank Professor Olivier~\textsc{Le Gal} (University Savoie Mont Blanc, France) for helpful discussions on the geometry of point transformations.